ekickx/mugshot-git/README.md

+# Archived
+Since mugshot repo hase been moved to github, I want to archive this repo.
+And contibute to that repo instead. .

 # About
 Mugshot is a lightweight user configuration utility that allows you to easily update personal user details.
 The original repo is at https://launchpad.net/mugshot